-At the beginning of each project, provide a notarized statement to the Engineer from a company designated representative certifying that the plant will manufacture the products in accordance with the requirements set forth in the Contract Documents and plant's Quality Control (QC) Plan.
+At the beginning of each project, provide a notarized certification statement to the Engineer from a company designated representative certifying that the plant will manufacture the products in accordance with the requirements set forth in the Contract Documents and plant's Quality Control (QC) Plan.
 The Quality Control Manager's stamp on each product indicates certification that the product was fabricated in conformance with the Contractor's QC Plan, the Contract, and this Section.
 Ensure that each shipment of precast concrete products to the project site is accompanied with a QC signed or stamped delivery ticket providing the description and the list of the products.

-Accept responsibility of either obtaining products from a plant with an approved Quality Control Program, or await re-approval of the plant, when the plant's Quality Control Program is suspended by the Department.
+When the producer's Quality Control Program is suspended by the Department, accept responsibility of either obtaining products from a plant with an approved Quality Control Program, or await re-approval of the plant.
 The Engineer will not allow changes in Contract time or completion dates as a result of the plant's loss of qualification.
 Accept responsibility for all delay costs or other costs associated with the loss of the plant's qualification.